 Director & Owner Kelly Aubin Belot

 My name is Kelly Aubin Belot.
 My husband and I own and built Tiny Green Trees for our children.
 We have three boys and lived in the neighborhood for 11 years.
 I have my Bachelors degree in Art Education PreK-12 grade, a Master’s degree in Studio Art and a second Master’s degree in Education.
 I taught in the public school system for 16 years and now teach at Alverno College as an adjunct professor while running Tiny Green Trees.
-I have studied many different educational philosophies and have an appreciation for a healthy and environmentally conscious life style.
+I have studied many different educational philosophies and have an appreciation for a healthy and environmentally conscious lifestyle.
 I feel blessed with being able to provide my own children and your children with the unique care that Tiny Green Trees offers.

 Miss Kandi (Dulce), grew up in Cuernava Morelos, Mexico where she attended college and obtained a degree in Early Childhood Education.
 She then moved to Milwaukee in 2001 and attended La Causa to get certified for Child Care Services.
-She has worked with children for eleven years including 6 years in childcare centers.
-In her free time Ms. Kandy enjoys hiking, camping, reading, soccer, spending time with her nieces and nephews and play the ukulele.
+She has worked with children for 11 years including 6 years in childcare centers.
+In her free time Ms. Kandy enjoys hiking, camping, reading, soccer, spending time with her nieces and nephews and playing the ukulele.

-Miss Jamie has been working with children since she was old enough to begin babysitting as a teenage.
+Miss Jamie has been working with children since she was old enough to begin babysitting as a teenager.
 She has a very caring personality and taking care of others has always been her pride and joy!
 She has also worked as an elementary school aide and is the 0-3 teacher at her place of worship.
 Jamie attends WCTC for Early Childhood Education.
-Animals are her other passion in life so I love to go to the zoo and aquariums.
+Animals are her other passion in life so she loves to go to the zoo and aquariums.
 She also has two little fur babies at home – Gus and Poppy – who keep her busy when she is not at the center.
 She enjoys sharing the joy of outdoors with children, sharing her gift of creating and telling felt board stories, the relationships formed with center staff and families, and the calm, caring atmosphere.

-Community Partners PEEP program Coordinator
+Community Partner PEEP Program Coordinator

 Environmental Educator Matt Flower joined the Urban Ecology Center in 2006.
 Matt received his Naturalist training at Riveredge Nature Center in Newburg, Wisconsin and was an Educator and Land Manager at Neighborhood House’s Nature Center.
 He is married with two young children.
 Matt’s interests include birds, wild edibles, trees, winter ecology and, most of all, teaching kids how to explore wild spaces and make nature come alive.
 Matt currently directs the PEEP program at the UEC and is finishing an early environmental education program at the New England Antioch University.